gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

 The MM chunk allocations can be done from multiple processes that synchronize through atomic operations over the next available chunk offset.
 The MM compaction operations would only be executed by the server.

 CM allocation operations can be done by a single thread; however, garbage collection operations can be done by multiple threads and they can conflict with themselves or with the allocation operations when updating the slot bitmap.
-The server needs to track the ownership of each chunk and take over if a client dies.
+The server needs to track the ownership of each chunk and take over the management of a chunk if the client that owned it dies.